tdv/mif/README.md

 ## Complex Type
 [Source code](https://github.com/tdv/mif/tree/master/examples/complex_type)
 **Description**
-This example is same as "Hello Work".
-The difference is in calling remote methods with user-defined data structures as parameters and the return value.
-The project structure is the same as in the previous project example, but only adds the definition of user-defined data structures and meta-information.
+This example is the same as "Hello World".
+The difference is in calling remote methods with user-defined data structures as parameters and returning a value.
+The project structure is the same as in the previous project example, we only add the definition of user-defined data structures and meta-information.

 [User data structs](https://github.com/tdv/mif/blob/master/examples/complex_type/common/include/common/data/data.h)
 ```cpp